Liaison and Diversion in court settings

 Working with women

 In two specific locations, we have dedicated provision for women to ensure that we identify vulnerable women as early as possible.
 This means we can provide courts with information about their health and social care needs, and refer them to services in the community, including to specialist support.
 We work closely with local women’s centres and other agencies, including those working with victims of domestic violence and abuse.
+You can see quotes below from some people who used the service:

 Commissioned by NHS England